IAU-ADES/ADES-Master/README.txt

-25-Aug-2025 - Moved python code from Python/bin to Python/ades
+06-Oct-2025 - Moved python code from Python/bin to Python/ades; release iau-ades package
        # All python code has been moved from Python/bin to Python/ades to support code packaging
        # Existing scripts that utilize ADES-Master by modifying the computing environment
        # via PATH and PYTHONPATH environment variables should be updated to: